tulaneadam/one-click-hugo-cms14/site/content/products/_index.md

 title: Our Coffee22
 image: img/about-direct-sourcing.jpg
 heading: What we offer22
-description: Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
+description: 22Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.